Jamesredux/sinatra_portfolio/README.md

-THIS IS NOW AN ATTEMPT to make this a portfolio

-working

-to do
-add links
-change style
+This is a portfolio of the projects I completed in sinatra for the odin project

-Project: Hangman
+1) Project: Hangman
 Files are a great way to save and reload a game, so we'll give it a shot here.

 Your Task